vlagani/CHARM-Vis/README.md

 ## Description and instructions

-This repositor contains code for reproducing results presented in the manuscript: *Charting the single cell transcriptional landscape governing visual imprinting*, available at XXX.
+This repositor contains code for reproducing results presented in the manuscript: *Charting the single cell transcriptional landscape governing visual imprinting*, available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.06.23.660422v1).

 In order to replicate our results, please follow these instructions: